AdobeDocs/experience-manager-65.fr-FR/help/forms/using/displaying-components-based-on-template.md

 ---
-title: Affichage des composants en fonction du modèle utilisé
+title: Afficher les composants en fonction du modèle utilisé
 seo-title: Displaying components based on the template used
 description: Lorsque vous créez un formulaire, découvrez comment vous pouvez activer les composants dans la barre latérale en fonction du modèle sélectionné.
 seo-description: When you create a form, learn how you can enable components in the sidebar based on the template selected.